 receive your change at some point in the future, in a future release.

 Libreboot as a whole is the distribution consisting of everything surrounding coreboot.
 However, the main component is coreboot;

 libreboot's deblobbed coreboot tree is sometimes referred to as coreboot-libre to distinguish it as a component of libreboot.

-(and it is therefore quite volatile; one day when you build coreboot, it may or may not work correctly on your machine).
+is quite volatile; one day when you build coreboot, it may or may not work correctly on your machine.